JeremyCrookshank/IP_History_Logs/README.md

 5. Enable plugin.
 6. Configure as Desired
 7. View IP logs under Tools & Maintenance
-.
-Ensure that you have appopriate permissions to view the logs MyBB admin area goto Users & Groups.
+8.Ensure that you have appopriate permissions to view the logs MyBB admin area goto Users & Groups.
 Click Admin Permissions on the left side bar.
 Click your admin profile then options -> Edit Permissions.

 Then goto the Tools & Maintenance tab and ensure that "Ability to view Users IP History" is ticked yes.

+Let me know if there's any more suggestions/errors.
+And as usual for more updates/news on my developments follow me on twitter: https://twitter.com/_JCrookshank